Close

 GOLF

-Sikkim recently experienced a Glacial Lake Outburst Flood (GLOF).
+Sikkim recently experienced a Flash Flood.
 The South Lhonak Lake, a glacial lake located at an altitude of 17,000 feet in the state’s northwest, experienced a rupture as a result of continuous rainfall.

 • This flooding also caused the Chungthang Hydro-Dam in Sikkim (on Teesta river) to breach, worsening the overall situation.